It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 More people use public transport in Wellington than anywhere else in New Zealand - 30% use public transport in Wellington compared with 18% of residents in Auckland and 9% of residents in Christchurch.

 About 23,000 people commute into Wellington City every working day and around 11% of Wellingtonians walk to work.
-More people in Wellington walk or bike to work than the average New Zealander and there are regional initiatives to car pool and encourage cycling and walking to work.
+More people in Wellington walk or bike to work than the average New Zealander and there are regional initiatives to encourage cycling and walking to work.

 The most common occupational group in Wellington is 'Professionals'.
 Wellington region has the highest proportion of working age population and the highest median income in the country (Statistics New Zealand).